am00113/HW2AnthonyMarchitto/README.md

 Currently I have a basic homepage and a page that includes a table that has basic info about two ski resorts in West Virginia and their respective trail maps.

 ## Page Descriptions
-I want my homepage to be a landing point for users that describes what the website is as well as maybe having a search bar in the future.
+I want my homepage to be a landing point for users that describes what the website is as well as having a working search bar in the future.
 So far it has a link to my second page about ski resorts in West Virginia.
 My second page has a table that includes resorts in WV and images for those resorts.